Jim Wilson (pianist)

 Jim Wilson is an American recording artist and piano technician.

 Early life

 Wilson was born in Greenville, South Carolina.
 When he was six, he and his family moved to Amarillo, Texas, where he grew up.

 Wilson attended Tascosa High School in Amarillo where he was later inducted into its Hall of Fame on March 26, 2007.

 Career

+Writing career

+In 2024, Wilson released his memoirs outlining his unusual journey from the Texas countryside to the piano tuning for the world's biggest stars and finding his voice as a successful instrumental artist.
+The book includes exclusive stories about his interactions with Elton John, Paul McCartney, Carole King and more.